 Vaccines are the best way to protect against some very serious diseases.
-Protect against three strains of influenza virus with this vaccine.
+Protect against four serious types of meningococcal bacteria: A, C, Y, W-135 with this vaccine.

-In Ontario, the influenza vaccine is publicly funded for:
+In Ontario, this vaccine is publicly funded for:

-It is very safe.
-The only individuals who should NOT receive this vaccine are those who:
+Vaccines are among the safest of modern medicine.
+The only individuals who should NOT receive the vaccine are those who:

-What are the side effects that I should watch for after vaccination?
+What are the side effects that I should watch for following vaccination?

-Serious side effects from the vaccine are very rare.
-Most children and adults have no problems following vaccination.
-Redness, soreness and slight swelling is common following immunization, however other side effect may include:
+Serious side effects from the vaccine are very rare (1:1,000,000).
+Most individuals have no problems following vaccination.
+Possible side effects include:

-If you choose to receive this vaccine today, it is required that you wait 2 days before donating blood.
+If you choose to receive this vaccine today, it is required that you wait two days before donating blood.

-For more information on influenza or this vaccine, contact Public Health and ask to speak to a Nurse in the Vaccine Preventable Diseases Program.
+For more information on this vaccine, contact one of the numbers below and ask to speak to a Public Health Nurse in the Vaccine Preventable Diseases Program.